 Free range is the poultry housing system most actively supported by welfare groups for egg production.
-Currently there are 1.69 million free range hens in Australia (11% of total laying hens in Australia) with an estimated grocery market share of 14.5%.
-Free range eggs are worth 23% of the value of the Australian egg industry, which is more than $71 million a year.
 Free Range poultry system for commercial production of eggs or chicken meat is considered an environmentally sustainable land use practice.
 This is achieved by limiting the stocking densities of birds outside the shed.
+The stocking density for free range laying hens is set as no more than 10,000 birds per hectare of outdoor range.

 Limited stocking density per shed is required to allow the hens’ freedom of movement based on the Farm Animal Welfare Code ‘five freedoms’.
 These are: